codeforcroatia/Countdown-CodeAcross/README.md

 Countdown to the CodeAcross
 =======================

-A countdown to the CodeAcross Croatia 2015
+A countdown to the CodeAcross event